Leskovik: 20th century

+During World War I in the summer of 1916 the town was occupied by Italian troops due to the pretext that the Greek forces could not resist the advance of the Bulgarian army in the Balkan front.

 World War II

-At 21 November 1940, during the Greco-Italian War, units of the II Army Corps of the advancing Greek forces entered Leskovik after breaching the Italian defences.
-Latter, the town showed a strong support to communist partisans during the Italian and German World War II occupation.
+At 21 November 1940, during the Greco–Italian War, units of the II Army Corps of the advancing Greek forces entered Leskovik after breaching the Italian defences.
+The Greek positions, including Leskovik, were abandoned after Albania was invaded by Germany in April 1941.

+The Battle of Leskovik was fought in May 1943 by Albanian partisans from the Korçë area who killed 200 Italian troops and destroyed 12 armoured cars and trucks.

 Cold War

-The People's Socialist Republic of Albania, being an ally of the Soviet Union, was involved in the Greek Civil War (1946-1949) by supporting the communist led Greek Democratic Army.
+The People's Socialist Republic of Albania, being an ally of the Soviet Union, was involved in the Greek Civil War (1946–1949) by supporting the communist led Greek Democratic Army.
 Leskovik became for a period its headquarters.
 The town also hosted a training, a supply center, as well as medical facilities for the communist guerrillas, who mounted several invasions from Albanian soil into the Greek region of Grammos and fled back to Albania once an operation was completed.

-Today
+Modern period

-The population has decreased after the 1990s, due to emigration.
-In the modern period, the town of Leskovik is religiously mixed, composed of Muslim Bektashis and Eastern Orthodox Christians.
-Part of the Eastern Orthodox community consists of Aromanians that are found in mixed neighbourhoods in the town.
+In the wider area of the Kolonjë district, the religious composition is distributed between Islam and Orthodox Christianity.
+Previously populated mainly by Muslims who belonged either to the Bektashi or Halveti Sufi orders, in the modern period the town population of Leskovik is religiously mixed, composed of Muslims and Orthodox Christians.
+Romani live in Leskovik and Aromanians reside in mixed neighbourhoods of the town.

-Few monuments in Leskovik surviving its turbulent past are the decorated tomb of Kani Pasha, located inside the present Bektashi tekke.

-In the wider area, the religious composition is distributed between Islam: (Bektashis and Halvetis) such as in nearby Gjonç and Gline and Christianity (mostly Orthodoxy) with some converts to Orthodoxy, others to Roman Catholicism and Protestantism, as well as some irreligious people.

-Geography

-Leskovik is located 0.7 miles from Melesin mountain, inside Ersekë-Konitsa-Çarshovë triangle.
+Local Orthodox Christians (Aromanians and others) view the Albanian Muslim Bektashi population of Leskovik as newcomers from the north.
+The Bektashis are often regarded by the town's Christian population as more similar to them than to other Muslims.
+Some Sufi Muslims from Leskovik participate in the organisation of regional Sufi festivals in the villages of Gjonç and in particular Glinë, attended by local Muslims from the town and wider area including many Christians.